CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Copyright/EFF/Original.md

 2.3.Sec=We may display a copy of your DMCA notice in place of the removed content.

 2.4.Sec=Note: Under Section 512(f) of the DMCA, any person who knowingly materially misrepresents that material or activity is infringing may be subject to liability for damages.
 One company that sent an infringement notification seeking removal of online materials that were protected by the fair use doctrine was ordered to pay such costs and attorneys fees under this provision.
 See http://www.eff.org/cases/online-policy-group-v-diebold.
-In addition, “in order for a copyright owner to proceed under the DMCA with “a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law,” the owner must evaluate whether the material makes fair use of the copyright.”
-Lenz v.
+In addition, &ldquo;in order for a copyright owner to proceed under the DMCA with &ldquo;a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law,&rdquo; the owner must evaluate whether the material makes fair use of the copyright.&rdquo; Lenz v.
 Universal, 572 F. Supp.
 2d 1150, 1155 (2008)

 2.5.Sec=EFF reserves the right to review the allegedly infringing material and independently determine whether it is infringing.